When looking for a qualified polygraph examiner ask the following questions:

 2. Are you a member of a professionally recognized polygraph association?

-The only professionally recognized organizations are the National Polygraph Association (NPA), American Polygraph Association (APA), American Association of Police Polygraphist (AAPP) and state organizations such as the California Association of Polygraph Examiners (CAPE).
+The only professionally recognized organizations are the American Polygraph Association (APA), American Association of Police Polygraphist (AAPP) and state organizations such as the California Association of Polygraph Examiners (CAPE).
 Some individuals have developed a pseudo professional sounding organization, but lack standing and guidelines.

 3. What is your experience?

 Don’t fall for the spin factor.
 Some claim to have conducted thousands of examinations.
 Ask them what types of specific examinations they’ve conducted.
-An individual who has only conducted pre-employment polygraph examinations is not experienced to conduct infidelity, criminal or defense attorney examinations.
+An individual whose main focus is on pre-employment polygraph examinations is ill prepared to conduct therapy, criminal or defense attorney examinations.

-4. Can you send me proof of your qualifications?
+4. Can you send me information on your qualifications?

 If the examiner is unable or unwilling to provide this information, turn away.
-A reputable examiner will not hesitate to send you a copy of his/her polygraph graduation certificate, professional membership certificate, specialized training certificates and CV/resume.
+A reputable examiner will not hesitate to send you a copy of his/her CV/resume.
+Some individuals will play games with the wording and lead you to believe they have decades of experience.
+Being “associated” with polygraph is not the same as being a “polygraph examiner.”

 5. What type of polygraph instrument/equipment do you use?